time4tea-net/py-hole/README.md

 Thanks to the pi-hole project for much awesome work and inspiration

-# No warranty / No implied
+# No warranty / No implied warranty or suitability

 This program comes with no warranty, we don't even imply that it is fit for the purpose of blocking ads.